-In Europe, we rely on a single third-party distributor to effectively distribute the majority of our products.
+Outside the United States, we rely on a single third-party distributor to effectively distribute the majority of our products.

-We depend in part on a single third-party distributor for the warehousing and shipment of our products in certain territories in Europe.
+We depend in part on a single third-party distributor for the warehousing and shipment of our products in certain territories in outside the United States.
 We depend on this distributor's efforts; however, we are unable to control its efforts completely.
-This distributor typically performs the same services for a variety of other non-competing products that may limit the resources it dedicates to our gammaCore therapy.
+This distributor typically performs the same services for a variety of other non-competing products that may limit the resources it dedicates to our prescription gammaCore therapy.
 If our distributor fails to effectively distribute gammaCore in full compliance with applicable laws, our operating results and business may suffer.
 Recruiting and retaining qualified third-party distributors and training them in our technology and product offerings require significant time and resources.
 To develop and expand our distribution, we must continue to scale and improve our processes and procedures that support our distributors.
 In addition, our ability to recruit distributors and their effectiveness may be adversely affected by the armed conflict between Ukraine and Russia.